The-OpenROAD-Project/OpenROAD/README.md

 system innovation.
 The OpenROAD application enables flexible flow control through an API with bindings in Tcl and Python.

-OpenROAD is used in both open-source and commercial IC design flows such as,
+OpenROAD is used in reserach and commercial applications such as,
 - [OpenROAD-flow-scripts](https://github.com/The-OpenROAD-Project/OpenROAD-flow-scripts)
   from [OpenROAD](https://theopenroadproject.org/)
 - [OpenLane](https://github.com/The-OpenROAD-Project/OpenLane) from